pablichjenkov/kmp-amadeus-api/README.md

 **Other Linker Flags**

 Add the `-lsqlite3` flag in the Other Linker Flags section.
-Otherwise the objc compiler won't find the sqlite3 symbols.
+Otherwise the objc compiler won't find the sqlite3 symbols which the SQLDelight native library was dynamically compiled against.
 The setting will look like bellow:
 ```
 $(inherited) -framework ComposeApp -lsqlite3
 ```